groboclown/petronia/docs/architecture.md

 Configuration in Petronia is much more than some files.
 It takes advantage of the state storage mechanism and applies readers and persistence on top of it.
 Each component can make itself configuration aware by adding a state store object (will need to be a singleton) and listen for changes to it, and send events for its own changes to the configuration.

-From the configurable component perspective, configuration is a *push* operation - the configuration system loads the configuration and sends out the configuration state to the state store.
+From the configurable component perspective, configuration is a *push* operation - the configuration extension loads the configuration and sends out the configuration state to the state store.
 The configurable component loads a default configuration at startup time, and listens for the configuration state changes.

 Another possible state is a *session*, which is for intermediary states.
 For example, a tile split and pixel position could be saved in the session, so the user can resume the previous setup when the UI is restarted.

-The configuration system itself defines basic events and usage patterns, and provides some readers.
-It is up to the user setup or platform to define the loading of the used files.
-Other programs could be written to allow for on-the-fly configuration changes.

 If an extension allows for configuration setup events, these are sent by the configuration setup extension to a state ID of `(extension module name)/setup-configuration`.
 The configuration state value will be the raw JSON-like decoded values, without any object wrapper.

+The `default.configuration.file` extension loads configuration information from the file system, using a state created by the bootstrap.
+Each loaded file is either a `json` or `yaml` file that defines the extensions to load, and how to configure them.

 #### Platform (Singleton)